Parekhs3/midterm-springboot-jenkins/README.md

 # Midterm Spring Boot Jenkins Project

-This project is a simple Spring Boot application integrated with Jenkins for CI/CD automation.
+This is my midterm project where I set up a Spring Boot application and connected it to Jenkins for automated builds using a GitHub webhook.
+The goal was to understand how continuous integration (CI) works — from pushing code on GitHub to having Jenkins automatically build and test it.

 ## Steps Completed:
 - Created Spring Boot project using Maven